 Currently, there are no clear causes of fibromyalgia.
 Researchers have theorized that people with fibromyalgia are receiving abnormal pain signals, and their neural networks are not working correctly.

 Other research has found that many people with fibromyalgia have low levels of serotonin, noradrenaline, and dopamine in their brains and that these chemical imbalances are disrupting how your body regulates sleep, appetite, and mood.

 Other causes being investigated are genetics, links to trigger events, sleep issues, and relationships with other medical conditions.

-A key feature of fibromyalgia is not only widespread pain but specific trigger points for pain.
+A key feature of fibromyalgia is not only widespread pain, but specific trigger points for pain.
 These are spots that are intensely painful, especially if touched.
-There are eighteen of them, ranging from on the back of the head, to on the shoulders, hips, and knees.
+There are 18 of them, ranging from on the back of the head, to on the shoulders, hips, and knees.

 Outside of pain, fibromyalgia can cause fatigue, sensitivity to touch, headaches, insomnia, cognitive difficulties (“brain fog”), and digestive issues.